What are Dragonflies and Damselflies?

 Broad-bodied Chaser – Libellua depressa is a typical dragonfly, and often seen around new ponds.

-Why are dragonflies and damselflies important?
+Why dragonflies and damselflies are important

 Risks to Odonata